MicrosoftDocs/Viva/Viva/insights/advanced/privacy/privacy.md

 ### Data protection impact assessments (DPIA)

-Your legal or HR personnel can advise on whether a DPIA is warranted to determine whether the projects benefits outweigh the potential risks.
+Your legal or HR personnel can advise on whether a DPIA is warranted to determine whether the project's benefits outweigh the potential risks.

 The degree of privacy risk to employees and other users in your organization is largely within your control.
 That risk depends primarily on the organizational dataset that you'll import into Viva Insights and how you'll use that data.